 The wind industry is very competitive.
 There are hundreds of companies that manufacture turbines and related components.
 Companies are constantly seeking ways to make wind turbines more reliable, efficient, and powerful while keeping costs manageable.
 In order to achieve these improvements, many types of engineers are employed in research and development.
 Aerospace, civil (with specializations in construction, geotechnical, structural, and transportation engineering), computer, electrical, environmental, health and safety, industrial, materials, and mechanical engineers design and test the turbines.

-In 2015, solar energy made up 5 percent of all renewable energy in the United States, according to the Energy Information Administration.
+In 2019, solar energy accounted for 9 percent of U.S. primary energy consumption, according to the EIA.
 Its potential as a major energy source is largely untapped.

 There are different ways to turn the sun’s energy into a useful power source.
 The most common technology today uses photovoltaic (PV) cells.
 When a PV cell is directly hit by sunlight, the materials inside it absorb this light.
 Simply put, the activity of absorption frees electrons, which then travel through a circuit.
 Electrons traveling through a circuit produce electricity.
 Many PV cells can be linked together to produce unlimited amounts of electricity.